The Ultimate Travel Guide to Malta

 3. The Blue Lagoon

-Located on the island of Comino, the Blue Lagoon is famous for its turquoise waters and is perfect for swimming, snorkeling, or simply relaxing.
+Located on the tiny island of Comino, the Blue Lagoon is famous for its crystal-clear turquoise waters.
+It’s a paradise for swimming, snorkeling, and relaxing.

 Best Beaches in Malta

-- Golden Bay: A sandy beach perfect for sunbathing and water sports.
+- Golden Bay: A popular sandy beach with excellent facilities.

-- St. Peter’s Pool: A natural swimming pool with crystal-clear waters.
+- St. Peter’s Pool: A natural swimming pool with crystal-clear waters, ideal for cliff diving.

 - Pastizzi: Flaky pastries filled with ricotta or mushy peas.

-- Rabbit Stew (Stuffat tal-Fenek): Malta’s national dish.
+- Rabbit Stew (Stuffat tal-Fenek): Malta’s national dish, slow-cooked to perfection.

-- Ftira: A traditional Maltese sandwich made with fresh bread and local ingredients.
+- Ftira: A traditional Maltese sandwich made with fresh bread and various fillings.

-- Lampuki Pie: A savory fish pie made with seasonal lampuki fish.
+- Lampuki Pie: A savory pie made with fresh fish.

 - Kinnie: A local soft drink with a bittersweet orange flavor.